deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

 The firmware has different levels of debugging the Unilink data, see `config.h`.<br>

-  - `SWO_PRINT`, `UART_PRINT` and `USB_LOG` switches will enable each logging output.<br>
+  - SWO_PRINT, UART_PRINT and USB_LOG switches will enable each logging output.<br>
-    - `UART_PRINT` Enables serial port logging to PA9 pin, 1Mbit baudrate.
+    - UART_PRINT Enables serial port logging to PA9 pin, 1Mbit baudrate.
-    - `SWO_PRINT` Enables SWO pin logging.
-Connect the ST-Link to the STM32 (SWC=PA14 SWD=PA13 SWO=PB3), open Printf SWO viever in ST-Link utility, set core clock to 96000000Hz.
+    - SWO_PRINT Enables SWO pin logging.
+Connect the ST-Link to the STM32 (SWC=PA14 SWD=PA13 SWO=PB3).
-    - `USB_LOG` Enables USB logging, creating a file `log.txt`.
+      Open Printf SWO viever in ST-Link utility, set core clock to 96000000Hz.

-Additionally, the log can be written into a file `log.txt` in the USB drive.<br>
+    - USB_LOG** Enables USB logging, creating a file `log.txt`.
-  - "Unilink_Log_Detailed" will split the data frames within brackets, so the data and checksums can be read easier.
+  - Unilink_Log_Detailed Will split the data frames within brackets, so the data and checksums can be read easier.
-  - "PASSIVE_MODE" will disable the slave interface and set the device in sniffer mode.<br>
+  - PASSIVE_MODE will disable the slave interface and set the device in sniffer mode.<br>
   In this mode it can output the dialog between the ICS and the CD changer.

  Example log outputs:<br>